rangertaha/messaging-patterns/README.rst

 Basic Patterns
 --------------

-This is the simplest pattern for sending messages.
-I am using RabbitMQ as the broker.
-This example has three parts, the **Producer**, **Queue**, and **Consumer**.
-The producer sends/produces messages which are sent to the queue.
-The queue is the RabbitMQ server.
-The consumer retrieves/consumes the messages from the queue.
+This is a basic pattern for sending messages using RabbitMQ as the broker.
+The example consists of three components: the **Producer**, **Queue**, and **Consumer**.
+The producer creates and sends messages to the queue, which resides on the RabbitMQ server.
+The consumer then retrieves and processes these messages from the queue.

 .. image:: ./images/basic.png